SuleimanFarah/sunpy/GSoC-2016-Students-applications.md

 ### Timeline

 Note: I would be writing documentation and tests along with writing the code for the module proposed in the project.
-This would ensure consistency, semantic and functional correctness.
+This would make sure that mentors are able to understand my ideas lucidly, to ensure correctness  and ease of maintainability.

 ### 22nd April - 23rd May
 Community bonding period.
 I would get familiar with the plotting aspects of the project and also study the different sources of data for which we would be writing our custom parsers.